hockeybro12/BinaryNetGeneralizationExperiments/README.md

 `python svhn_random_labels.py`

 After you have trained the CNN, you can evaluate it.
-This will load the first 7000 entries of the SVHN dataset and evaluate the train error based on the parameters that have been saved in the file "model_parameters_random_labels_svhn.npz".
+This will load the first 7000 entries of the SVHN dataset and evaluate the train error based on the parameters that have been saved in the file `model_parameters_random_labels_svhn.npz`.
 The parameters are saved by the training file, and you can change the name there.
 `python svhn_evaluation_random_labels.py`